wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="multi-query-attention-mqa-and-grouped-query-attention-gqa"></a>
 #### Multi-Query Attention (MQA) and Grouped-Query Attention (GQA)
-To reduce the KV cache size, the idea is to share the same key and value among all or a group of heads.
-* In the scenario of all heads sharing the same key and values, but only using different queries, it's called multi-query attention (MQA) [^ref-mqa].
+As mentioned previously, the size of KV cache is propotional to `d_model`, i.e. `n_heads * d_model/n_heads`.
+One optimization proposed in ([Shazeer et al 2019](https://arxiv.org/abs/1911.02150))[^ref-mqa] to reduce the KV cache size is to let all heads share the same key and value, but still using different queries.

-* research has discovered that MQA is too aggressive and the model performs degrades.
+Research has discovered that MQA is too aggressive and the model performs degrades, especially when the model size increases.
 Grouped-Query Attention (GQA) [^ref-gqa] was proposed to have a group of queries (instead of all) sharing the same key and value, which is a tradeoff between KV cache size optimization and model quality.
   * Llama-3[^ref-llama3] ([Dubey et al 2024](https://arxiv.org/abs/2407.21783)) uses GQA.

 <!-- TOC --><a name="mixture-of-expert-moe"></a>